Mummanajagadeesh/Mummanajagadeesh/README.md

-A vision-powered, algorithm-driven robot that solves the Rubik’s Cube with precision using Kociemba’s two-phase algorithm for optimal move sequences
+A vision-guided, algorithm-driven robot that solves the Rubik’s Cube with precision using Kociemba’s two-phase algorithm for optimal move sequences, developed in Unity3D with C# scripting

 </details>